Call freephone 0800 884 0321

 Latest Personal Injury News

-A firm in County Durham has been fined £6,000 following an accident in which a worker's hand was seriously injured by a glue rolling machine.
+A joinery firm in Essex has been fined £10,000 following an accident on its premises in which an employee was crushed by falling MDF.

 A 21-year-old man whose spine was seriously damaged in a car accident and was left paralysed is to receive a substantial amount in compensation.